johann-solo/oliveandmango.github.io/site/content/blog/2018-10-25-salted-caramel-apple-pie.md

 </br>
 </br>

 How is salted caramel apple pie classic?
 Well I think its as classic as a regular apple pie.
-One of the most popular apple pie combos that you can can find on line is caramel or salted caramel and rightly so, the two were made for each other.
+One of the most popular apple pie combos that you can can find online is caramel or salted caramel and rightly so, the two were made for each other.
 If you're not a fan of caramel with your apple pie, (I forgive you) no problem, just omit the caramel from the recipe and the added salt and ta-da you have yourself a very very classic apple pie.
 </br>
 </br>
 ![Salted Caramel Apple Pie](/images/uploads/2018_10_25_salted_caramel_apple_pie_4.jpg)